rdwil/Coral-Restoration-Optimisation-Tool/README.md

 ### 🌐 Simulated Reef Layout

 #### What it is:
 - A simple visualisation of how “reef stars” (clusters of ~14 fragments) might be distributed across a restoration site.
-Includes clustering weights to mimic natural grouping.
+- Includes clustering weights to encourage fusion growth.
 #### User input:
 - Clustering weights for each growth form (0–1).
 - Shuffle button to randomise layout.